 Custom metrics allow you to record arbitrary metrics via an API call.
 For example, you could report the value of each shopping cart as part of the checkout transaction.
-You could then monitor the fluctuations in your shopping cart value via a custom dashboard.
+Then use Insights Metric Explorer to charts and track that metric.
 You can use custom metrics to unify your monitoring inside New Relic.

 Metric names are paths delimited by the "/" character.
 For custom instrumentation use this pattern:

 For more information on naming metrics and how metrics are represented, see Ruby custom metric naming.

 Recording custom metrics

 record_metric should be used to record an event-based metric, usually associated with a particular duration.

 metric_name must be a String following standard metric naming rules.

 value will usually be a Numeric, but may also be a Hash.

 value is a numeric value, it should represent the magnitude of a measurement associated with an event, e.g. the duration for a particular method call.